Arndt Simon

 Arndt Simon (born 14 January 1940) is a German inorganic chemist.
 He was a director at the Max Planck Institute for Solid State Research in Stuttgart.

 Life

-Simon studied Chemistry at the University of Münster from 1960-1964.
-He worked on his doctoral thesis in the group of Harald Schäfer from 1964-1966 and finished his habilitation in 1971.
+Simon studied Chemistry at the University of Münster from 1960–1964.
+He worked on his doctoral thesis in the group of Harald Schäfer from 1964–1966 and finished his habilitation in 1971.
 In 1972, he was appointed as an associate professor at the University of Münster.
 Starting in 1974, he was a member of the Max-Planck Society and one of the directors at the Max Planck Institute for Solid State Research in Stuttgart.
-Since 1975, he was a honorary professor at the University of Stuttgart.
+Since 1975, he was an honorary professor at the University of Stuttgart.
 Since 2010, he has been an emeritus.

 Research

 Simon worked on a wide range of topics in inorganic chemistry: